Borregaard ASA: Reporting Of Transactions In Borregaard ASA's Shares Made By Person Discharging Managerial Responsibilities

 Please, see attached notifications for persons discharging managerial responsibilities in Borregaard in accordance with Regulation EU 596/2014 (MAR) article 19.

+After the transactions, Tom Erik Foss-Jacobsen owns 30,232 shares and holds 60,000 stock options in Borregaard.

+Today, primary insider Ole Gunnar Jakobsen, Plant Director, Sarpsborg Site, exercised 1,550 stock options at a strike price of NOK 67.05 per share and in separate transactions, purchased and sold the same number of shares.

-After the transactions, Gisle Løhre Johansen owns 21,974 shares and holds 28,000 stock options in Borregaard.
+After the transactions, Ole Gunnar Jakobsen owns 32,980 shares and holds 48,000 stock options in Borregaard.

-The total number of outstanding Borregaard stock options following this transaction is 1,077,550.
+The total number of outstanding Borregaard stock options following these transactions is 1,051,000.
 Borregaard owns 436,860 treasury shares, representing 0.44% of the total number of shares outstanding.

 Borregaard ASA